 The Telegraph have published a fab round-up of 50 unusual London museums, so check that out for more inspiration.
 With so many quirky museums in London to choose from, there really is something for everyone – so get searching!

 Forget the standard London bus tours and choose one with a bit of a twist.
 London Duck Tours offer alternative adventures in the capital with their bright yellow amphibious buses.
-These bizarre looking boat-buses will take you on a tour of London’s streets before splashing down into the Thames for a river tour.
+These bizarre-looking boat-buses will take you on a tour of London’s streets before splashing down into the Thames for a river tour.
+Certainly one of the more weird things to do in London – but also a lot of fun!

 This is one of the most unique tours in London, so even the classic sightseeing tour of the city’s most famous landmarks feels pretty out there.
 Then there are the themed tours, which are even more wonderfully quirky.
 There’s a Pirates Treasure Hunt, involving challenge-solving, teamwork, and of course pirates!